JuanTorresSoto/Programming-For-Data-Science-in-Business/README.md

 - 👋 Hi, I’m Juan
-- 👀 I’m interested in sports analytics.
+- 👀 I’m interested in anything analytics.
 - 🌱 I’m currently learning R and SQL.
 - 📫 How to reach me Twitter:@travolta893